 As noted above, Mr. Zhang is also the portfolio manager for other accounts in addition to the Fund.
 Such other accounts may be categorized as reflecting different Strategies, which may have different benchmarks.
 Although the performance of each Strategy composite is considered in calculating the annual incentive amount, their relative weightings differ (and may be adjusted periodically).
 For example, each Strategy is assigned a specific weighting within a pre-determined range.
-At the Strategy level, the Fund has been assigned to a sub-group which has a weighting that is lesser than or equal to the weighting given to certain other strategies, and is greater than or equal to the weighting given to certain other strategies, and the benchmark for that sub-group is the Fund's benchmark, the Russell 2000[®] Growth Index.
+For example, each Strategy is assigned a specific weighting within a pre-determined range.
+At the Strategy level, the Fund has been assigned to a sub-group which has a weighting that it is greater than or equal to the weighting given to certain other strategies, and is lesser than or equal to the weighting given to certain other strategies, and the benchmark for that sub-group is the Fund's benchmark, the Russell 3000[®] Index.